DIY F/Stop Timer

 WTF is an F/Stop Timer?

 The term "f/stop timer" was coined by Gene Nocon, who is widely credited with inventing this approach.
-Nocon sold an f/stop timer and more importantly, called it an f/stop timer.
-Here's a video where Gene discusses f/stop printing and a bit of printing history.
+Nocon sold an f/stop timer and more importantly, called it an f/stop timer - even though the process has NOTHING to do with apertures except the logarithmic spacing of the values used.

 Here's a brief article explaining what f/stop timing is all about and here's a primer from RHD (the manufacturer of another of these timers).